wgoode3/c-sharp-lectures/day-5-asp-net-core.md

 dotnet new web --no-https -o HelloWorld
 ```

-This will create a filestructure that looks like...
+This will create a file structure that looks like...

 ```
 ├ HelloWorld/